 Education and Training of Animal Dentistry & Oral Surgery Dentists & Oral Surgeons:

-Dr. Buelow is an American Veterinary Dental College (AVDC) board certified veterinary dentist and oral surgeon.
+Dr. Buelow is an American Veterinary Dental College (AVDC) board-certified veterinary dentist and oral surgeon.
 There are less than 160 veterinarians in the world with this degree.
 The American Veterinary Medical Association (AVMA) oversees all of the veterinary specialty colleges, of which the AVDC is one.
 The AVDC oversees the training and certification process for all board-certified veterinary dentists.
 Board-certified veterinary dentists have the standard four years of undergraduate college education as well as a four-year doctorate in veterinary medicine and surgery (DVM degree).
-As part of the AVDC training, Dr. Buelow has completed a dentistry residency programs.
+Additionally, as part of the AVDC training, Dr. Buelow has completed a dentistry and oral surgery residency program.
 Residency programs involve multi-year training beyond the four years of veterinary college training as well as passing extensive certification exams.
 The experienced, trained eye of the dental specialist often discerns subtle changes indicative of oral diseases that may be missed during an oral exam performed as part of a routine physical exam.

 Education and Training of ADOS Licensed Veterinary Technicians (LVTs):